plogs/jsgoti/content/posts/acknowledgment.md

-Given what we know of human nature in general, and Native American Nations in particular, it's safe to assume that the land appropriation from the Clovis people (15,000 years ago) to modern tribes (even prior to European colonization, circa 1492), was was likely violent and unforgiving.
+Given what we know of human nature in general, and Native American Nations in particular, it's safe to assume that the land appropriation from the Clovis people (15,000 years ago) to modern tribes (even prior to European colonization, circa 1492), was likely violent and unforgiving.

  * Violence between Native American tribes took many forms.[^violence]